codeforpdx/PASS/README.md

 3. [Contribution Guidelines](#3-contribution-guidelines)
 4. [Code of Conduct](#4-code-of-conduct)

-## 1. Setup Instructions
+## 1. Quick Setup Instructions

 - ### Prerequisites

-  Currently, we require Node version 16.20.2 and NPM for our package manager.
+  Currently, we require Node version 18.19.1 and NPM for our package manager.
 We recommend managing node and npm using Node Version Manager (NVM).
 To do so:

 1. Download NVM for your system.

 - For Mac, Linux, and other POSIX users: https://github.com/nvm-sh/nvm
 - For Windows users: https://github.com/coreybutler/nvm-windows

-2. Install node version 16.20.2:
+2. Install node version 18 by running:
    ```
-   nvm install 16.20.2
+   nvm install 18
    ```
 3. Use that node version:
    ```
-   nvm use 16.20.2
+   nvm use 18
    ```
 4. Check that node and npm are set up:
    ```
    node -v
    npm -v
    ```
    If either of those commands error, node has not been installed correctly.
+At this time all 18.19.x versions are compatible with PASS.

 - ### Clone and Install Dependencies